 The Nutrition and Dietetics program is located in the Keith J. O'Neill Center for Healthy Families which houses:

-The Nursing Department and Public Administration programs are located in the new Center for Natural and Health Sciences.
+The Nursing Department is located in the Center for Natural and Health Sciences.
 You'll find specialized computerized programs, including CAI (computer-assisted instruction) and NCLEX preparation software, and interactive video capability.
 General word processing and statistical software is available in the lab as well.
-In the nearby Learning Resources Center, you'll find 600 non-print items directly related to nursing and medical science, 134 journal subscriptions related to nursing and medical science and the research collection including The Cumulative Index to Nursing and Allied Health Literature, International Nursing Index, and Index Medicus.
+In the nearby Learning Commons, you'll find 600 non-print items directly related to nursing and medical science, 134 journal subscriptions related to nursing and medical science and the research collection including The Cumulative Index to Nursing and Allied Health Literature, International Nursing Index, and Index Medicus.

-The School of Social Work and Administrative Studies offers its MSW program in four locations.
+The School of Social Work offers its MSW program in four locations.
 Marywood's main campus is in Scranton, PA.
-Additional sites are at DeSales University in the Lehigh Valley, Alvernia College in Reading, and at Bloomsburg University.
+Additional sites are at DeSales University in the Lehigh Valley, Bloomsburg University and East Stroudsburg University.
 It offers field placements with agencies throughout Pennsylvania, New Jersey and New York, or in a student's home community.
 International opportunities are also available.